LoopringSecondary/docs/docs/ethereum/ERC20/regisgtered-tokens.md

 To register your ERC20 tokens, check out [loopring.org/tokens.html] (http://loopring.org/tokens.html).

+Note that Loopring's official relay cluster only supports trading pairs consisting of a subset of these tokens.
+For a complete list of trading pairs supported by the official relay cluster, checkout out [ethereum/ERC20/tradingpairs-supported-by-default-relayer](ethereum/ERC20/tradingpairs-supported-by-default-relayer).

+Also note that Loopring hosted Loopr/Circulr DEX frontend only support a [subset](ethereum/ERC20/tradingpairs-supported-by-loopr) of the trading pairs that the Loopring official relay cluster supports.

 ## Batch #1

 | Token Contract | Digits | Symbol | Name |